WICG/shared-storage/README.md

 register('report', ReportOperation);
 ```

-## Keep-alive worklet
+## Worklets can outlive renderers

-After a document dies, the corresponding worklet (if still alive) will continue to be kept alive for a maximum of two seconds to allow the pending operations to execute.
-This gives more confidence that the end-of-page operations (e.g. reporting) are able to finish.
+After a document dies, the corresponding worklet (if running an operation) will continue to be kept alive for a maximum of two seconds to allow the pending operation(s) to execute.
+This gives more confidence that any end-of-page operations (e.g. reporting) are able to finish.

 ## Permissions Policy